This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Because cramping is a common ulcerative colitis problem, try eating five to see small meals throughout the day.
 It’s easier for the digestive system to deal with smaller amounts of food, and if the digestive system is able to work with these smaller batches of food, it’s also able to absorb the nutrients that are needed.
 Consuming smaller amounts of food reduces pain and provides the body with a stream of vitamins and minerals.

 Smoothies and meal-replacement drinks can also be a good way to get nutrition when you can’t handle solids.
 If you are having trouble keeping on weight, smoothies provide nutrients and calories.
 They also lower your chances of dehydration, as they supply a good amount of fluid.
-For some smoothie ideas, check out my 20 Greatest Green Smoothie Recipes.
+For some smoothie ideas, check out these 20 Greatest Green Smoothie Recipes.

 - 1 bunch cilantro